WoW Classic PvP Class Guides

 You can read more about each Battleground in our dedicated overview below.

-The Honor kills system will be introduced in Phase 2, along with Honorable Kills, Dishonorable Kills, PvP titles, and PvP gear.
+The Honor kills system was introduced in Phase 2, along with Honorable Kills, Dishonorable Kills, PvP titles, and PvP gear.

 You can read more about it in our dedicated page.